 - ideological worldviews that tend to preclude pro-environmental attitudes and behavior,

 - sunk costs and behavioral momentum,

 - discredence toward experts and authorities,

 Where do Contrarians get FUNDING?

-An overarching framework for right-wing and fossil fuel opposition to climate science and climate risk management can be found at Greenpeace’s website ExxonSecrets, which documents “Exxon Foundation and corporate funding to a series of institutions who have worked to undermine solutions to global warming and climate change.”
-A recent article documents that 9 out of the most prolific 10 contrarians is linked to Exxon Mobil.
+An excellent reference for right-wing and fossil fuel opposition to climate science and climate risk management can be found at Greenpeace’s website ExxonSecrets, which documents “Exxon Foundation and corporate funding to a series of institutions who have worked to undermine solutions to global warming and climate change.”
+This article documents that 9 out of the most prolific 10 contrarians is linked to Exxon Mobil.
 See also HERE and HERE.

 HERE is a smoking-gun 1998 document from the American Petroleum Institute detailing a plan to influence public opinion by sowing doubt about the science, complete with multi-million dollar budget figures.

 HERE is a useful site called DirtyEnergyMoney that documents the contributions of big fossil fuel interests to politicians who deny the science of global warming.